jsauve/HGMF2017/README.md

 2. Replace all the values in `Settings.cs` with your various API keys.

 ### Backend
-1. Deploy the files from the `Backend" folder to an Azure Functions instance.
+1. Deploy the files from the `Backend` folder to an Azure Functions instance.
 2. Update the URL of your Azure Function in the `DuluthHomegrown2017/Data/AzureFunctionDayDataSource.cs` file.